Top Portland Gardens: Where to See Nature’s Blooming Beauty

 Info: General admission ranges from $3 to $6, and provides access to upper-level gardens.
 The lower garden, Grotto, on-site chapel and visitor center are free to enter.

 International Rose Test Garden

 Located in Washington Park, International Rose Test Garden features over 7,000 plants consisting of 550 varieties.
 For over 100 years, the garden has served as a testing site for new rose varieties and ranks among the oldest continuously operated public test gardens in the U.S.

 International Rose Test Garden measures 4.5 acres with 10 different sections.
 Each section showcases rose varieties and includes their historical significance.
-Visitors can take a self-guided tour on paved paths located throughout the garden, or sit and admire natural beauty.
+Visitors can take a self-guided tour on paved paths, or sit and admire natural beauty.
 The garden also houses a fountain, statues and tours for large groups.